WHAT IS A HOVERCRAFT?

 There is no vehicle comparable to a hovercraft – especially the Neoteric Hovertrek.
-With the Hovertrek, you won't own just a versatile sport and utility vehicle; you'll own more than 40 years of solid research and development, unsurpassed engineering, award-winning design, and the only hovercraft in the world with effective brakes.
+With the Hovertrek, you won't own just a versatile sport and utility vehicle; you'll own more than 40 years of solid research and development, unsurpassed engineering, award-winning design, and the only hovercraft in the world with effective brakes via our patented reverse thrust.

-Hovercraft use less fuel, make less noise, are dynamically safer, are more maneuverable and versatile and are better at amphibious tasks than airboats.
+Hovercraft use less fuel, make less noise, are dynamically safer, more maneuverable, more versatile and are better at amphibious tasks than airboats.
 Hovercraft are flying machines that travel above the surface on a cushion of air.
 Airboats are simply flat-bottomed boats with a huge two- to six-bladed propeller; their entire weight planes across the surface like a ski.
 On water, airboats create a wake; hovercraft do not because they fly several inches above the water.
 Both are amphibious vehicles but the hovercraft, since it rides on a bubble of air, is better on dry terrain.
-Unlike hovercraft, airboats can’t operate very well over mud, sand, pavement, gravel, grass or other dry surfaces.
-The airboat’s flat hull is usually coated with plastic to reduce friction and help protect its hull when crossing such terrain.
+Unlike hovercraft, airboats are known to give a rough ride over mud, sand, pavement, gravel, grass or other dry surfaces; usually while damaging its flat, plastic-coated hull.
+Plastic is used to reduce friction and help protect the hull when crossing such terrain.
 Airboats are even limited to fairly smooth water because their hulls contain minimum flotation and are easily swamped.
 The airboat’s tall propeller also limits its usefulness in areas with overhead obstructions, which are often found in flood conditions.
 The airboat’s propeller runs close to the speed of sound and generates twice the noise of a hovercraft.

 Airboats have a high thrust-to-weight ratio, close to 1:1, so airboat thrust is equal to gross weight.
 Hovercraft thrust is only 1/10 the gross weight.
 Since energy consumption is related to thrust, an airboat consumes two to three times more energy than a hovercraft, therefore uses more fuel.